glycerine/fisherexact/README.md

 repo only does 2x2 tables at the moment.

 ~~~
-// FisherExactTest22 computes Fisher's Exact test
+// fisherexact.TwoSided22() computes Fisher's Exact test
-// for independence on a 2x2 contingency table.
+// for independence in a 2x2 contingency table, and
+// returns the p-value for the two-sided null hypothesis.
 //
 // n11  n12  | n1_
 // n21  n22  | n2_